Check Upcoming Persian Language Courses

 Armenian School of Languages and Cultures - ASPIRANTUM is organizing the third 16-week Persian language semester program in Yerevan, Armenia.
 The third 16-week semester program of Persian language will start on January 15, 2023, and will last till May 6, 2023 (111 days, 300 hours of Persian language instruction).

 The testimonials of ASPIRANTUM Persian language summer, winter, and online school alumni are available here: https://aspirantum.com/testimonials.

-The third 2022 Persian language 111 days’ semester program will help the participants to master skills in written and oral modern Persian, to read and interpret Persian texts from different periods as well as to rapidly deepen their knowledge in colloquial Persian, Iranian culture, linguistics, religions of the region as well as learn more about Armenia.
+The fourth 2023 Persian language 111 days semester program will help the participants to master skills in written and oral modern Persian, read and interpret Persian texts from different periods as well as rapidly deepen their knowledge in colloquial Persian, Iranian culture, linguistics, religions of the region as well as learn more about Armenia.

 If requested, we will also connect our semester-long Persian program participants with several organizations in Yerevan, Armenia, so that along with learning Persian in Yerevan, students also have a chance to work as interns at those organizations.
-We currently discuss partnerships with banks, language schools, IT startups, and the interns' jobs vary from content writers in English, PR, and marketing specialists to English teachers and political science experts.
+We currently discuss partnerships with banks, language schools, and IT startups.
+The interns' jobs vary from content writers in English, PR, and marketing specialists to English teachers and political science experts.
 If you are interested in becoming an intern for 16 weeks in Yerevan, please mention this in the additional information field of the application.

-The 16 weeks Persian language semester-long program offers 320 hours of intensive Persian language classes during 80 days of teaching (from Monday till Friday each week).
-Every day the participants will receive Persian language instruction for 4 hours as well as after-class lectures and extra training.
-The classes start in the mornings and the schedule is the following:
+The 16 weeks Persian language semester-long program offers 300 hours of intensive Persian language classes during 75 days of teaching (from Monday to Friday each week).
+Every day, the participants will receive Persian language instruction for 4 hours, after-class lectures, and extra training.
+The classes start in the mornings, and the schedule is the following:

 09:00 - 10:00 - Persian language class